ericzji/f5-agility-lab-puppet/docs/class1/module1/module1.rst

 #.  **Download F5 module**

+	..
+NOTE:: In this lab, F5 module has already been downloaded with the latest version.
+You may only perform this step to get the updated version.

 	Download the F5 module from https://github.com/f5devcentral/f5-puppet.
-In this lab, F5 module has already been downloaded.

 	.. code::